Avalander/blog-posts/devto-challenge/01-design.md

 # Tech stack

 I will create a simple backend with Node and MongoDB and I will use Elm in the frontend.

+That was my introduction.
+I hope to see plenty of entries, and good luck to everybody participating in the challenge!